ivohutasoit/sdsp-server/README.md

 # sdsp-server
-Softhaxi Development Stage using Python as server
+Softhaxi Diboof using Python as server